Police investigating Johnstown suspect's death following 3-county chase

 "Pretlor was known to be violent by JPD officers, was presumed to be armed and dangerous," Pritchard said in his press release.
 "We determined that a perimeter would be established in an effort to safely contain him.
 As officers were arriving to assist, Pretlor exited the residence and began walking toward the BMW with his right hand resting at his waist band.
 Officer Sharf and I gave verbal commands while keeping Pretlor at gunpoint, but he ignored those commands and continued toward the car.

-Pretlor fled toward Solomon Homes and then entered Route 56 eastbound with multiple JPD units and units from other Johnstown-area departments in pursuit.
+Pretlor fled toward the Solomon Homes complex, then entered Route 56 eastbound with multiple JPD units and units from other Johnstown-area departments in pursuit.

 The chase that ensued reached speeds in excess of 100 mph, Pritchard said in his press release.